Final Fantasy VII: Plot

-Story

-AVALANCHE destroys a Shinra Mako reactor in Midgar; an attack on another reactor goes wrong, and Cloud falls into the city slums.
+AVALANCHE destroys a Shinra Mako reactor in Midgar, but an attack on another reactor goes wrong and Cloud falls into the city's slums.
 There, he meets Aerith and protects her from Shinra.
-Meanwhile, Shinra finds AVALANCHE and collapses part of the upper city, killing most of AVALANCHE along with the slum population below.
-Aerith is also captured; as a Cetra, she can potentially reveal the "Promised Land", which Shinra believes is overflowing with exploitable Lifestream energy.
-Cloud, Barret, and Tifa rescue Aerith; during their escape from Midgar, they discover that Rufus' father has been murdered by Sephiroth, who was presumed dead five years earlier.
-The party pursues Sephiroth across the Planet, with now-President Rufus on their trail.
+Meanwhile, Shinra finds AVALANCHE's base of operations and intentionally collapses part of the upper city level in retaliation for the Mako reactor being destroyed, killing many AVALANCHE members and innocent bystanders as collateral damage.
+Aerith is also captured since Shinra believes that as a Cetra, she can potentially reveal the "Promised Land", which they believe is overflowing with Lifestream energy they can exploit.
+Cloud, Barret, and Tifa rescue Aerith, and during their escape from Midgar, discover that Sephiroth murdered President Shinra despite being presumed dead five years earlier.
+The party pursues Sephiroth across the Planet, with now-President Rufus on their trail; they are soon joined by the rest of the playable characters.

-The group begins to encounter Sephiroth during their journey, who continuously appears and disappears after taunting Cloud and sending Jenova-esque monsters after him.
-Finding him at a Cetra temple, Sephiroth reveals his intentions to use the Black Materia to summon "Meteor", a spell that will hit the Planet with a devastating impact.
-Sephiroth will absorb the Lifestream as it attempts to heal the wound, becoming a god-like being.
+At a Cetra temple, Sephiroth reveals he intends to use a powerful magical artifact known as "Black Materia" to cast the spell "Meteor", which would have a devastating impact on the Planet.
+Sephiroth claims he will absorb the Lifestream as it attempts to heal the wound caused by Meteor, and become a god-like being in the process.
 The party retrieves the Black Materia, but Sephiroth manipulates Cloud into surrendering it.
-Aerith departs alone to stop Sephiroth, following him to an abandoned Cetra city.
-During Aerith's prayer to the Planet for help, Sephiroth attempts to force Cloud to kill her; failing, he kills her himself before fleeing, angering Cloud.
-The party then learns that Jenova is not a Cetra as once thought.
-Rather, it is a hostile alien lifeform whose remains were unearthed by Shinra scientists decades earlier; at Nibelheim, Jenova's cells were used to create Sephiroth.
+Aerith departs alone to stop Sephiroth and follows him to an abandoned Cetra city.
+While Aerith prays to the Planet for help, Sephiroth attempts to force Cloud to kill her; after this fails, he kills her himself before fleeing, leaving the White Materia behind.
+The party then learns of Jenova, a hostile alien lifeform who landed on the Planet two thousand years prior to the game's events.
+Upon arrival on the Planet, Jenova began infecting the Cetra with a virus, and they were nearly wiped out.
+However, a small group managed to seal away Jenova in a tomb, which Shinra later unearthed.
+At Nibelheim, Jenova's cells were used in experiments which led to the creation of Sephiroth.
+Five years before the game's events, Sephiroth and Cloud visited Nibelheim, where Sephiroth learned of his origins and was driven insane as a result.
+He murdered the townspeople, and then vanished after Cloud confronted him.